fasibio/micropuzzle/Readme.md

 ## It´s a POC at the moment so by careful by using

 ### A microfrontend Proxy which let you start at minutes to build your Application splittet into fragments.
-### Have stable first byte by client always. lazy slow data when its there
+### Have stable first byte by client always. lazy async load data when content its there

 ## Quick Getting start.